 Notice that the tenets are relatively few, again they are universal in nature and applicable across all industries.
 Fundamentals are the bulk of principles that exist.
 The reason for this is that many fundamentals are set by economic restrictions and law.
 The final upper tier is industry and business specific principles and are uniquely defined by the owner/management team of the company.

-To illustrate, I will cite a tenet of business and then follow this tenet with the fundamentals of its importance by comparing and contrasting two different business operations.
-I will not get into all the standards for each of the two business operations but just identify one or two standards they each may use to comply with their respective fundamentals.
+To illustrate, a tenet of business is cited.
+The fundamentals of its importance are compared and contrasted using two different business operations.
+The comparison does not cover all the standards for each of the two business operations but just identifies one or two standards they each may use to comply with their respective fundamentals.

 Principles that are universal to all businesses are tenets of business.
 If any single business or industry can operate without this tenet or can break this principle, then this principle is really a fundamental and not a tenet.
 The principle must be applicable to all industries, all sectors, all aspects of operations and dealings with employees, customers and vendors.

 As example, allow me to illustrate with a particular tenet.

 Efficiency and effectiveness are the yin and yang of business.
 When one of these two elements is given more credence then the other element falters.
 The key is to balance them appropriately.
 This balancing act is different for every industry and is customarily driven by the respective purpose.

 Efficiency refers to utilizing the least amount of resources to deliver the product or service.
 Intuitively, many companies focus on efficiency as this reduces the overall cost allowing for a profit on the bottom line.
 Effectiveness refers to delivering the correct product or service.
 Without it, the customer is highly unlikely to purchase again in the future.
 Every company must weigh these two elements in delivering the product or service.
 Use poor quality parts or resources to reduce costs (increasing efficiency) and the company increases the risk of being ineffective with delivering the product or service.